-The purpose of this policy is to provide members of this department with guidelines for investigating the acquisition, possession, transfer, transportation, delivery, administration or use of marihuana under New York's medical marihuana laws (Public Health Law Chapter 45, Article 33, Title V-a).
+The purpose of this policy is to provide members of this department with guidelines for investigating the acquisition, possession, transfer, transportation, delivery, administration, or use of cannabis under New York's medical cannabis laws (Cannabis Law § 1 et seq.).

-Definitions related to this policy include (Public Health Law § 3360):
+Definitions related to this policy include (Cannabis Law § 3; 9 NYCRR § 113.1):

-30-day supply - The allowable amount of medical marihuana that a certified patient or designated caregiver may possess in a 30-day period, as determined by an authorized medical practitioner.
-This may include possession of the certified patient's next 30-day supply during the last seven days of any 30-day period (Public Health Law § 3362).
+Allowable amount - Possession of a 60-day dosage of medical cannabis by a certified patient or designated caregiver.
+This may include possession of the certified patient's next 60-day supply during the last seven days of any 60-day period (Cannabis Law § 31).

-Certified medical use - The acquisition, possession, use or transportation of medical marihuana by a certified patient or designated caregiver.
-This does not include smoking marihuana.
+Certified medical use - The acquisition, possession, transportation, or other authorized use of medical cannabis by a certified patient or designated caregiver.

-Certified patient - A person residing or receiving treatment in New York for a serious condition that qualifies the person to receive a certification from an authorized practitioner to use medical marihuana pursuant to Public Health Law § 3361.
+Certified patient - A person residing or receiving treatment in New York for a condition that qualifies the person to receive a certification from an authorized practitioner to use medical cannabis pursuant to Cannabis Law § 30.

-Designated caregiver - A person or facility designated by a certified patient in his/her registry identification card application to assist the certified patient in the acquisition, possession, use or transportation of medical marihuana (10 NYCRR § 1004.3).
+Designated caregiver - A person designated by a certified patient in a registry application to assist the certified patient in the acquisition, possession, transportation, or other authorized use of medical cannabis, or an employee of a registered designated caregiver facility.